Sense Scotland: Advice & Information Services

-Research, Practice, Learning and Development

-Using evidence-based research, Sense Scotland aims to improve the practice of care staff and those working within the sector, publishing research on a range of topics including deafblindness and communication.
-As a registered SVQ centre, Sense Scotland provides comprehensive online and in-person training programmes to ensure quality and promote career development.
+Sense Scotland provides information to people with complex communication support needs and their families.
+The charity employs family advisers who pay home visits throughout Scotland and inform people with disabilities on resources available to them.
+The advisers also inform people on communication development support and possible sources of funding.
+They also answer questions and concerns about their disability.

 Influencing Public Policy

 Core to the work of Sense Scotland is making sure the people they work with are informed of government policy and help them understand what policies mean to them.
 The charity is also committed to ensure the thoughts and views of people with disabilities are heard by the Scottish government.

 Partnerships

 Sense Scotland works in partnership with other organizations.
 The charity is a member of Disability Benefits Consortium (DBC) together with more than 50 national organizations that represent the needs of people who rely on disability benefits.
 Sense Scotland is also a member of the Disability Agenda Scotland together with Capability Scotland, Enable Scotland, RNIB Scotland, Action on Hearing Loss and Scottish Association for Mental Health.
 The charity is a major backer of The Hardest Hit campaign organized jointly in 2012 by DBC and UK Disabled People’s Council to fight the cuts to disability benefits.